NexAdn/ni-traktor-kontrol-f1/driver-osc/doc/nsm_client_hello.md

   * requesting client – A client responding to the starting client's handshake by requesting its provided signals
   * listener URL – The URL of the respective client's OSC server which can be used to send messages to the client.
 This is _not_ the nsmd's URL!
   * signal – A tuple `{path, direction, min, max, default_value}` representing some kind of information or event the client providing the signal can send to or receive from connected clients.

-## TODOs

-  * signal directions – Signals can go in both directions.
-Currently, the protocol does not support directions yet, but NSM's protocol does.